0xAX/asm/content/asm_2.md

 ![stack](/content/assets/stack.svg)

 That is the whole sense of the `rbp`.
 It plays role of an anchor in the function or a base point.
-Using the positive offsets we may access the return address and the parameters pushed on stack and using the negative offsets we may access local variables.
+Using the positive offsets we may access the return address and the parameters pushed on the stack by the caller and using the negative offsets we may access local variables.

 Right before the return from the `foo` function we may see so called [function epilogue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue#Epilogue) we restore the initial value of the `rbp` by removing it from the stack.
 The last `ret` instruction pops the return address from the stack and the execution continues from this address.